-The first High School Division in Newton was in the Centre (1851) where it shared the newly-erected school house on Homer Street with the Grammar School.
+The first High School Division in Newton was in the Centre (1851) where it shared with the Grammar School the newly-erected school house on Homer Street.
 Similar Divisions followed in West Newton, Upper Falls and, lastly, in Newton Corner, until, in 1859, Newtons population topped 8000, and the Annual Town Meeting voted "to erect an edifice for the accommodation of a Pure High School."
 The building on Walnut Street, designed by Newton architect John D. Towle, was ready by September.
-It was "furnished with all the means and appliances of the highest English and Classical education recognized in our common School system" and went into operation under the most favorable auspices...."
+It was "furnished with all the means and appliances of the highest English and Classical education recognized in our common School system" and went into operation "under the most favorable auspices."

-Two teachers were appointed, Mr. J. N. Beals and Miss Amy A. Breck.
-Although according to the School Committee, Mr. Beals was a "ripe scholar, a thorough and exact teacher and skillful disciplinarian" he "did not succeed in strongly attaching his pupils to himself."
-This failure, the School Committee presumed, was "attributable to the delicate state of his health. . . ." and he left after a year.
+Two teachers were appointed: Mr. J. N. Beals and Miss Amy A. Breck.
+Although, according to the School Committee, Mr. Beals was a "ripe scholar, a thorough and exact teacher and skillful disciplinarian," he "did not succeed in strongly attaching his pupils to himself."
+This failure, the School Committee presumed, was "attributable to the delicate state of his health," and he left after a year.
 (His successor was Mr. E. D. Adams.)
-Miss Breck, possessed "a faculty to unfold and analyze the principles of abstruse studies" and "with mathematical talents unusual in her sex" was "accurately informed and skilled to teach."
+Miss Breck, according to the School Committee, possessed "a faculty to unfold and analyze the principles of abstruse studies" and "with mathematical talents unusual in her sex" was "accurately informed and skilled to teach."

-One of the first students at the new High School was William Jackson Fuller, son of builder, Henry, and Hannah (Jackson) Fuller.
-William kept a journal from April 1859 when he "got into" high school until the following January when he left.
-In all probability he attended the High School division in Newton Corner until the new building went into use in October.
-Some of his comments on Newtons first "pure high school" follow.
+One of the first students at the new High School was William Jackson Fuller, son of builder Henry Fuller and Hannah (Jackson) Fuller.
+William kept a journal from April 1859, when he "got into" high school, until the following January, when he left.
+In all probability he attended the High School Division in Newton Corner until the new building went into use in October.
+Some of his comments on Newton's first "pure high school" follow.